Weather ForecastDerbyshire, UK

 - Cross the footbridge and turn left following the brook until meeting a fence.

 - Continue through the gate.
-The path will begin to decline through the wooded Padley Gorge for about half mile.
+The path will begin to decline through the wooded Padley Gorge for about half a mile.

 - Shortly after crossing a cattle grid leave the track and head down the path on the left which heads towards the railway bridge.
 Cross over the bridge, then turn right and go through the gate in the stone wall to enter Coppice Wood.